-Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request New rule change e requests (since la ist update 1 Decen nber 2021) Improving consultation procedures in the Rules AEMO 16 December 2021 Consultation on consultation paper Deadline passed (3 February 2022) This rule change request seeks stakeholder feedback on how the consultation frameworks for subordinate instruments made under the NER, NERR and NGR can be streamlined and improved.
+Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request New rule change requests (since last update 1 December 2021) Improving consultation procedures in the Rules AEMO 16 December 2021 Consultation on consultation paper Deadline passed (3 February 2022) This rule change request seeks stakeholder feedback on how the consultation frameworks for subordinate instruments made under the NER, NERR and NGR can be streamlined and improved.
 In light of recent increases in reform activity and the pace of change in the power system, AEMO considers that the use of subordinate instruments in the future may also rise.
 As such, AEMO has proposed this rule change request to ensure that consultation procedures for these subordinate instruments are straightforward and efficient, but also flexible to suit different circumstances and levels of complexity.
-Specifically, AEMO's rule change request proposes to: replace the existing consultation framework for most subordinate instruments made under the NER, which currently involves two rounds of consultation as the default position, with a new consolidated consultation framework that requires only one round of consultation as the default (but with principles to determine when further consultation may be required); and remove the extended consultation procedure for subordinate instruments made under the NGR.
+Specifically, AEMO's rule change request proposes to: • replace the existing consultation framework for most subordinate instruments made under the NER, which currently involves two rounds of consultation as the default position, with a new consolidated consultation framework that requires only one round of consultation as the default (but with principles to determine when further consultation may be required); and remove the extended consultation procedure for subordinate instruments made under the NGR.
 Submissions on the consultation paper were due by 3 February 2022.
 A draft determination is due to be published on 14 April 2022.
-Existing rule obs ange requests (as a at last undato 1 De combor 2021) Read more here .
-18 November Consultation on 3 March 2022 This rule change request socks stakeholder feedback on how the NERP can be Protecting customers affected by family violence Red Energy Pty Ltd and Lumo Energy (Australia) Pty Ltd 18 November 2021 consultation on consultation paper 3 March 2022 This rule change request seeks stakeholder feedback on how the NERR can be amended to better protect and support customers affected by family violence.
+Read more here .
+Existing rule cha ange requests (as at last update 1 De cember 2021) Protecting customers affected by family violence Red Energy Pty Ltd and Lumo Energy (Australia) Pty Ltd 18 November 2021 Consultation on consultation paper 3 March 2022 This rule change request seeks stakeholder feedback on how the NERR can be amended to better protect and support customers affected by family violence.
 Red Energy Pty Ltd and Lumo Energy (Australia) Pty Ltd have proposed new protections for affected customers, partly modelled on changes in Victoria's Energy Retail Code,